Through the Lens of Human-Human Collaboration: A Configurable Research Platform for Exploring Human-Agent Collaboration: Introduction

 We demonstrate our platform's utility through a two-part evaluation.
-First, we validate the usability and effectiveness of our platform for controlled experiments through two case studies that re-implemented the Shape Factory human-human collaboration experiment (six-person team) into a human-agent collaboration experiment (one person and five LLM agents as a team)~\cite{bos2004group}.
-A total of 16 participants took part in a crossed, between-subjects design with counterbalancing in both case studies, where we manipulated a key interaction control in each.
-The goal was to confirm that our platform could faithfully re-implement a classic experimental paradigm and produce measurable differences in participant behaviors and outcomes.
-Analysis of behavioral logs and post-study surveys confirmed the platform's ability to capture significant differences across conditions; for instance, varying communication modality led to distinct patterns in negotiation frequency and team performance, as well as substantial differences in perceived trust and workspace awareness, which is aligned with established findings in collaborative work.
-Second, we conducted a participatory cognitive walkthrough with five HCI researchers on human-AI collaboration to evaluate the researcher interface for experiment setup and data analysis.
-Their feedback informed iterative improvements to the workflow and interface design.
-Collectively, these evaluations validate our platform as a methodological foundation for the HCI community to build a systematic, evidence-based understanding of human-agent collaboration.
+First, we validate the \re{research efficacy} of our platform for controlled experiments through \re{\textbf{multi-phase case studies}.} \re{We implemented the \textbf{Shape Factory} experiment~\cite{bos2004group} to investigate how communication channels (chat v.s. no chat) and workspace awareness (with v.s. without dashboard) influence resource negotiation in a mixed human-agent team.
+This phase employs a crossed, between-subjects design with 16 participants. } \re{Subsequently, we implemented the \textbf{Hidden Profile} experiment~\cite{stasser1985pooling, stasser1987effects} to examine how agent responsiveness (passive v.s. proactive) affects information pooling and collaborative decision-making quality.
+This phase employs a between-subjects design with 16 participants.} \re{These studies confirmed that the platform} could faithfully re-implement classic paradigms and capture significant divergence in individual and collaborative behaviors, collaboration outcome, and perception caused by different interaction designs.
+Second, we conducted a \textbf{participatory cognitive walkthrough} with five HCI researchers on human-AI collaboration to evaluate the researcher interface for experiment setup and data analysis.
+Their feedback informed iterative improvements to workflow and interface design.
+Collectively, these evaluations validate our platform as a methodological foundation for the HCI community to advance a systematic, evidence-based understanding of human-agent collaboration.